web3engineering/solana-dex-data/README.md

 ## What the data looks like

-The ten most prolific Pump.fun creators of the last 30 days, and how much of each token's supply they bought into their own launch:
+The ten most prolific Pump.fun creators of the last 30 days, and how much of each token's supply they bought into their own launch bundle:

 ```sql
 SELECT